 Primarily the notebooks use remote resources from the hub to run their code but sometimes use the user's local resources.
 Try to run most of the heavy processing in Python and then pass it to the visualization library of your choice.

 Be sure to uphold accessibility standards!
-This is especially important in the context of this project, we do not want any children to be unecessarily excluded or disadvantaged.
+This is especially important in the context of this project, we do not want any children to be unnecessarily excluded or disadvantaged.

 Generally avoid putting too much clutter on your graph, the perceptual system has limited capacity.
 If any aspects of your visualization move actively, you should expect those to distract from the rest of your visualization.